MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-data-product-interaction.md

      :::image type="content" source="../images/database-query-editor.png" alt-text="Choose Database":::

-1. In `AdatumCRM` and click on **Query editor** and then Log with Active Directory Authentication using the button Log in as your user.
+1. In `AdatumCRM` and click on **Query editor** and then Log with Active Directory Authentication using the button Login as your user.

      :::image type="content" source="../images/query-editor.png" alt-text="Log with Active Directory":::